Loose foreign keys

 end

 This endpoint still works when the parent Project model is deleted.
-This can be considered a a data leak which should not happen under typical circumstances:
+This can be considered a data leak which should not happen under typical circumstances:

 def show